EPPIcenter/mad4hatter/docs/execution.md

 ### Postprocessing only

+If you provide the `dada2.clusters.txt` file from a previous run using the `--denoised_asvs` flag, this will just run the postprocessing module.
+There is no need to supply a `readDIR` to run this workflow.
+You may want to run this workflow if you want to rerun the postprocessing module with different parameters.
+For example, you may want to run the postprocessing module with different allele masking parameters, or supply a different alignment threshold.

-If you want to run the postprocessing module only, you can use the following command:
+Below is an example of how to run the postprocessing module:

 ```bash
 nextflow run main.nf --denoised_asvs /wynton/scratch/results/dada2_analysis/dada2.clusters.txt --target v4 -profile sge,apptainer
 ```

-You may want to run this workflow if you want to rerun the postprocessing module with different parameters.
-For example, you may want to run the postprocessing module with different allele masking parameters, or supply a different alignment threshold.

 The output of this workflow is the `allele_data.txt` file.